How to Stop Trackback Spam on WordPress

 I’m getting some weird trackbacks on my websites.
 They link to one of my articles and then lots of other links.

-The sites are usually Wordpress.
+The sites are usually WordPress.
 They have links to many articles, including mine, but nothing else.

 I assume some way of boosting one of the links on the site in a way of fooling Google.